sweetpay/sweetpay-python/README.md

 ## Callbacks & Deserialization

 This library provides no helpers for receiving callbacks and deserializing the API request data.
-You can use something like [Flask](http://flask.pocoo.org/) or [Django](https://www.djangoproject.com/) for that, and then use [marshmallow](https://marshmallow.readthedocs.io/en/latest/) for deserializing data (i.e. turning JSON data into Python objects, e.g. converting ISO formatted strings into `datetime.datetime` objects.).
+You can use something like [Flask](http://flask.pocoo.org/) or [Django](https://www.djangoproject.com/) for that, and then use [marshmallow](https://marshmallow.readthedocs.io/en/latest/) for deserializing data (turning JSON data into Python objects, e.g. converting ISO formatted strings into `datetime.datetime` objects).

 # API Documentations